Software-Defined Networking (SDN) with Cloud Access

 Voice and video traffic can be prioritized based on IP address, MAC address, TCP port number, UDP port number, and more.
 With QoS (Quality of Service), voice and video services remain smooth, even when bandwidth is in short supply.

-sFlow, QinQ, L2PT PPPoE ID Insertion, and IGMP authentication features are provided, developed with service providers in mind.
+sFlow, QinQ, L2PT PPPoE ID Insertion, and IGMP authentication features are provided and developed with service providers in mind.
 802.3ah OAM and Device Link Detection Protocol (DLDP) offer easy monitoring and troubleshooting of Ethernet links.

 IPv6 functions such as Dual IPv4/IPv6 Stack, MLD Snooping, IPv6 ACL, DHCPv6 Snooping, IPv6 Interface, Path Maximum Transmission Unit (PMTU) Discovery, and IPv6 Neighbor Discover guarantee your network is ready for the Next Generation Network (NGN) without upgrading your hardware.